hashgraph/hedera-forking/CREATE_TOKEN.md

 interface IHtsNonFungibleToken is IERC721, IHRC719 {}
 ```

+### Create Token

 All token creation methods receive a `token`, which refers to the `HederaToken` used to configure the initial values of the token being created.
 They return a `tokenAddress`, which will be the address of the newly created token.

 A successful call to any token creation method should have the following effect

-- The associated bytecode of `tokenAddress` should be that of the Proxy Contract as defined by [HIP719 &sect; _Specification_](https://hips.hedera.com/hip/hip-719).
+- The associated bytecode of `tokenAddress` should be that of the Proxy Contract as defined by [HIP719 _&sect; Specification_](https://hips.hedera.com/hip/hip-719).
 Note that the `tokenAddress` should be embedded into the bytecode as noted by the HIP.
 - The balance of the `token.treasury` should be `totalSupply`.
 - The `token.treasury` address should be associated to the token.
 - The token should not have any other balances nor associations.